 Genetic and environmental factors are the main cause of having sensitive skin.
 The symptoms often include dryness, itching, burning, and redness.
 Always do a patch test before using a product to see how your skin will react.
 Avoid products with fragrance or paraben preservatives that may cause skin irritation.
 Because sensitive skin is more vulnerable to elements, make sure to moisturize regularly to prevent water loss and strengthen the skin’s healthy barrier.

-The Best Organic Products for Your Skin
+The Best Skin Care Organic Products for Your Skin

 Caring for your skin is important, but as you age, the process of treating your skin will also change.
 For teenagers, acne is the main skin issue.
 But for those in later life, the main skin concerns are wrinkles and sensitivity.
 By being aware of the differences in your skin as you age, you will also know the best products you should use to protect your skin.